Psoriasis - FAQs

 I have learnt to live with psoriasis.
 Is it necessary to treat it?

 I am suffering from psoriasis.
 Is it true that my child will get psoriasis?

 I am applying some ointment on my psoriasis patches.
 The patches go away when I apply, but show up once the application is stopped.
 Can homeopathy help me?

-Homeopathic medicines can help not only to control newer lesions and prevent complications, but over a period of time, they help to heal the lesions completely, and with virtually no side effects.
+Homeopathic medicines can help not only to control newer lesions and prevent complications, but over a period of time, they help to heal the lesions by correcting the disorder from the root .
 One has to keep in mind that psoriasis is the disease that has remissions and relapses.
 With homeopathic medicines, the periods of remissions can be prolonged and the periods of relapses can be shortened.

 Myths and facts

 - Psoriasis is contagious.

 It is not contagious, and it cannot be passed through contact.

 It is an auto-immune disease, which has no direct relation to food.